LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 that was bittersweet,

-seeing that much heaven,
+seeing that much halo,

-being close to it,
+being close to it

 and yet so far away.

 &nbsp;

-They told their oldest friend,
+They told their oldest friends,

-and they were so surprised
+and they were so surprised,

-that a guy and girl

-could care so much for one another,
+someone could care that much,

-and meant each other the world,

 and both could wear a halo,

-and both were deeply,
+and both were deeply in love,

-fearing not being loved back,
+fearing not being smiled back,

-and none said but a smile,

 and a smile was not enough

-but way more than what both could take.
+but way more than what they could take.